-Try combining your homemade potato gnocchi with this Basil Pesto Recipe, Garlic Parmesan Sauce, or add it as an ingredient to bulk up a recipe such as my Tomato Bisque.
-This Chicken Gnocchi Soup proves just how easy it is to use your homemade potato gnocchi!
+There are so many different ways to cook with gnocchi, but I recommend trying it with this Basil Pesto Recipe, Alfredo sauce, or add it as an ingredient to bulk up a recipe such as my Tomato Bisque.
+This Chicken Gnocchi Soup is a personal favorite and tastes even better than the OG!

 - Potatoes – I’ve used medium Russet potatoes since russet potatoes have a good amount of starch which helps to hold the shape of the gnocchi.